AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     * `3-Luma-Product-Catalog.postman_collection.json` creates a schema and populated dataset for product catalog information.
 The schema is based on a custom product catalog class and uses a custom product catalog field group.
     * `4-Luma-Offline-Purchase-Events.postman_collection.json` creates a schema and populated dataset for offline purchase event data of customers.
 The schema is based on XDM ExperienceEvent class and comprises a custom identity and Commerce Details field groups.

+    * `5-Luma-Product-Inventory-Events.postman_collection.json` creates a schema and populated dataset for events related to products going in and out of stock.
+The schema is based on a custom business event class and a custom field group.
+    * `6-Luma-Test-Profiles.postman_collection.json` creates a schema and populated dataset with test profiles to use in Adobe Journey Optimizer
+    * `7-Luma-Web-Events.postman_collection.json` creates a schema and populated dataset with simple historical web data.

 ## Validation

 The sample data has been designed so that when the collections have run, Real-Time Customer Profiles are built that combine data from multiple systems.
 A good example of this is the first record of the loyalty, CRM, and offline purchase datasets.
 Look up that profile to confirm the data was ingested.
 In the [Adobe Experience Platform interface](https://platform.adobe.com/):